2022 Pakistan Super League final

-The 2022 Pakistan Super League Final was a Twenty20 cricket match played on 27 February 2022 at the Gaddafi Stadium in Lahore, Pakistan, between defending champion Multan Sultans and Lahore Qalandars to decide the champions of the 2022 HBL PSL.
+The 2022 Pakistan Super League Final was a Twenty20 cricket match played on 27 February 2022 at the Gaddafi Stadium in Lahore, Pakistan, between defending champion Multan Sultans and Lahore Qalandars to decide the champions of the 2022 edition of the Pakistan Super League (PSL).
 Lahore Qalandars won the match by 42 runs, to win their maiden HBL PSL title.
+Haris Rauf took the final wicket, of Tayyab Tahir off the third ball of the 20th over, to complete the Qalandars' victory.